taodevnull/django-cheat-sheet/cheat-sheet.md

 Log in to the admin site: localhost:8000 (use the credentials created with _createsuperuser_ command) Ok, you'll can see the post created previously.

-It's time to break!
-Then, read the documentation to delve into the concepts.
+It's time for a break!
+Then, [read the documentation](https://docs.djangoproject.com/en/3.0/) to delve into the concepts.